ashutoshshinde2/Assignment-Management-System-/README.md

 # Assignment Management System Website

-This is an Assignment Management System developed using PHP, HTML, CSS, and MySQL.
+This Assignment Management System was developed using PHP, HTML, CSS, and MySQL.
 The system has two types of users: students and teachers.
 Teachers can manage students and assignments, while students can view and submit assignments.
 ## Features
 Teacher
-* Login: Secure login system for teachers.
+* Login: A secure login system for teachers is needed.
 * Add Students: Teachers can add new students to the system.
 * View Students: Teachers can view all students in the system.
 * Create Assignments: Teachers can create new assignments.